 Energy use aside, there are other issues to consider.
 As the Procter & Gamble sponsored study noted, disposables generate much more solid waste than cloth diapers.
-Used only once, disposables sit for eons in landfills where they never decompose, and where human waste could contaminate groundwater supplies.
+Used only once, disposables sit for eons in landfills where they never decompose and where human waste could contaminate groundwater supplies.
 Furthermore, disposables are encased in petroleum-based plastics and often employ wood pulp for absorption.
 Wood pulp is usually bleached with chlorine, a process that releases cancer-causing dioxin and brain-damaging mercury into the atmosphere.
-And disposable diapers can be treated with synthetic fragrances that may expose babies to phthalates, chemicals that can trigger asthma and that have been linked to hormone disruption.
+Disposable diapers can also be treated with synthetic fragrances that may expose babies to phthalates—chemicals that can trigger asthma and that have been linked to hormone disruption.